One-Nexus/Synergy/README.md

 * [Learn more about Components](https://github.com/esr360/Synergy/wiki/What-Is-a-Component)
 * [Learn more about Modifiers](https://github.com/esr360/Synergy/wiki/What-Is-a-Modifier)

-Using Synergy, you can create themes and control your entire project's UI from a single JSON file by passing custom options and parameters to your modules.
+Using Synergy, you can create themes and control your entire project's UI from a single JS/JSON file by passing custom options and parameters to your modules.

 > [Learn more](https://github.com/esr360/Synergy/wiki/Creating-a-Theme) about creating themes

 ## Example

-> Using Synergy to create a basic `accordion` module which will be configured by `accordion.json` - [Learn more](https://github.com/esr360/Synergy/wiki/Example-Uncovered) about this example
+> Using Synergy to create a basic `accordion` module - [Learn more](https://github.com/esr360/Synergy/wiki/Example-Uncovered) about this example

 ### Structure